geojupyter/events.geojupyter.org/hackathons/202508-berkeley.md

 :::

-We invite you to join a group of **roughly 25** brilliant and friendly developers, researchers, and educators to hack on ideas & software to implement the [GeoJupyter](https://geojupyter.org) mission: to enable more researchers, educators, and learners to confidently interact with geospatial data in Jupyter.
+We invite you to join a group of **roughly 25** brilliant and friendly developers, researchers, and educators to develop ideas & software to implement the [GeoJupyter](https://geojupyter.org) mission: to enable more researchers, educators, and learners to confidently interact with geospatial data in Jupyter.

+**Our first day will be dedicated to technical development, and our second day will be dedicated to gathering input from geospatial educators and practitioners.**

 **To participate, please contact us (see below) or [fill out our application form](https://forms.gle/5ykknEZdfHdKuKTv7)**